 The top five claims from critics are that sleep training causes:

-- teaches baby not to cry;
+- Teaches baby not to cry.

-- break a baby’s trust;
+- Breaks a baby’s trust.

-- insecure emotional attachment.
+- Insecure emotional attachment.

 Many opponents claim to have evidence that sleep training is harmful to babies but in reality what they have are opinions, theirs and other people’s opinions, that it causes harm.
 Rarely, do critics provide references to research to back up these claims, and when they do, references relate to studies on the effects of abusive and negligent parenting and not sleep training methods.
 There is no documented evidence that sleep-training methods that involve brief periods of crying cause babies emotional or psychological harm.
 There are only personal opinions.